0100101101011010/food/foodventures/_posts/2019-07-07-what-i-ate-jul-1-7.md

 ## Friday

-### Pizza
+### Spam and Sausage Pizza, Take 2

-This pizza features the same toppings as the [Monday pizza](#spam-and-sausage-pizza), but on the trusty NYT pizza dough instead
+This pizza features the same toppings as the [Monday pizza](#spam-and-sausage-pizza), but were made on the trusty all-white NYT pizza dough instead of the whole wheat dough.

 ## Saturday